B-Eells/Cyclistic-Case-Study/README.md

 | v_end_station_id | string | calculated
 | geo_route | string | calculated

-## Step 4: Analyze
+## Step 4: Analyze & Step 5: Share

+By running the following [Data Analysis SQL Queries] to generate tables, we are then able to [visualize them in Tableau] to compare and contrast trends in usage patterns.

 ### Summary

-By running the following [Data Analysis SQL Queries] to generate tables, we are then able to [visualize them in Tableau] to compare and contrast trends in usage patterns.

-The story behind the data is that while annual members use the Cyclistic bikes mostly for commuting and transportation in urban areas on weekdays, casual riders use the Cyclistic bikes mostly for pleasure and sightseeing along the waterfront and near attractions on weekends.
+The story behind the data is that while annual members use the Cyclistic bikes mostly on weekdays for commuting and transportation in urban areas, casual riders use Cyclistic bikes mostly on weekends for pleasure and sightseeing along the waterfront and adjacent to attractions.

 Casual riders differ from annual members in the following specific areas:
 * Over the course of the year, annual members accounted for 64% of the rides while casual riders accounted for 36% of the rides.